 Our BoM Reports PLM application is essentially an out-of-the-box PLM system plugin.
 It’s easy to use, simple to integrate, and an extremely affordable for any organization.

-We designed our Bill of Materials Reports application with the intention of making manufacturing bill of materials management ‘easy’ for organizations of all sizes.
+We designed our Bill of Materials Reports application with the intention of making manufacturing bill of materials and engineering bill of materials management ‘easy’ for organizations of all sizes.
 Meaning- our bill of materials software can even work for small businesses!